 The liveable assets such as community facilities and airport have not been included in the Draft IS.
 It should be noted that these assets will also have significant expenditure requirements over the next 30 years and are just included for information.

 Significant other infrastructure issues and decisions are tabled below.

-Significant Decisions nificant Decisions Description Indicative Cost (\$M Not inflated) Airport Runway resurfacing Renewal of runway surfacing 2042 \$4.5 M
+Significant Decisions Description Indicative Timeframe Indicative Cost (SM Not inflated) Airport and the second s Runway resurfacing Renewal of runway surfacing 2042 \$4.5 M